 Here, we aim to identify potential explanations for the robust detection capability of our method on this task.
-We hypothesize that 3D CNNs can learn to recombine the cube information in a way that allows them to explore multiple 3D reprojections and various source extensions dynamically based on the input context.
-To test this, we can try to visualize reprojected sources into their preferred plane based on the truth angles.
+We hypothesize that 3D CNNs can learn to recombine the input signal in a way that enables them to dynamically explore multiple 3D reprojections and various source extensions based on the input context.
+To test this, we can identify the source main signal plane using the known truth PA and inclination angles, and reproject the cube to align with it.
 We do this for a few successfully detected sources from the MAIN cube and present the results in Fig.~\ref{fig:match_reproj_set}.
-To better illustrate the effect of the reprojection, we select sources covering an extensive range of S/N and compare their 2D projections in the original cube and in the projected cutout.
+To better illustrate the effect of this per-source reprojection, we select sources covering an extensive range of S/N and compare their 2D projections in the original cube and in the reprojected cutouts.
 The first source is the same as the one represented in Fig.~\ref{fig:bright_source_3d}.
-Horizontal periodic lines visible in the reprojected space are artifacts resulting from the reprojection method we used.
+Regular horizontal lines visible in the reprojected space are artifacts of the cube reprojection method we used.
 Boxes corresponding to our target definition and the associated network prediction are overplotted on the projections from the original cube.